 The good news is there are precautions parents can take to avoid encountering these nightmare scenarios.
 Parents should never leave kids alone in hot cars, but it can happen, even unintentionally.
 Car seat alarms and sensors serve as a reminder.
 Of course, adults should always check the back seat before walking away, buckle their children before driving, and never leave kids alone in a hot car.
 But life happens, and even the most well-intentioned caregivers can forget.
 Investing in a car seat alarm or a car seat with sensors can provide an extra layer of protection.

 Some car seats have built-in sensors that attach to the harness and sync to a phone, alerting caregivers when a child is left alone or their temperature becomes too high or low.
 Another option is a small, independent car alarm that attaches to car safety belts and syncs with a phone.
-Both car seat alarms serve the same purpose: to set off alarms should an adult walk away from the car while the child is inside, whether by sensing movement, tracking temperature, distance, or weight.
+Both car seat alarms serve the same purpose: to set off alarms should an adult walk away from the car while the child is inside, whether by sensing movement, or monitoring temperature, distance, or weight.

 Car seat alarms and sensors can’t replace caution and good sense, but they can provide an extra safety reminder and ease worried parent’s minds.
 These are the most solid car seat alarm options on the market right now.